Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Wallet

-A program that allows one to store private keys and sign transactions for AXIASolar or other blockchain networks.
+A program that allows one to store private keys and sign transactions for AXIACoin or other blockchain networks.

 ## Wasm